-But graduation was always going to mark the end of one phase, and the beginning of new challenges and opportunities.
-While so much has changed in recent weeks, the economy and the need for your skills and knowledge is going to grow, build, and bounce back in new ways.
+However, graduation was always going to mark the end of one phase, and the beginning of new challenges and opportunities.
+While much has changed, the economy and the need for your skills and knowledge is growing, building, and bouncing back in new ways.
 Preparing for that is your new job.

 Here are some recommendations to help you prepare:

 Use your research skills to target your job search

 - What is happening in the industry you hope to enter?
 What are thought leaders from industry and professional associations in your industry writing about and talking about?
 How do they see needs for workers playing out in the upcoming economic recovery?
 Importantly, what are the skills they see as especially useful for the recovery?
 Then think about how your skills might relate to those needs.

 - Think about qualities you have that might be especially helpful for organizations right now.
 Business experts cite a strong need for collaboration, innovative thinking, communication skills, problem solving, adaptability, reliability.
 Consider how you have demonstrated some of these skills and note any examples of personal experiences that would show an employer your skills.

 - A number of industries are hiring immediately and growing in the current environment, including grocery, health care administration and support, order fulfillment and delivery, and more.
 A job that “scaffolds” to future jobs, building your skills and work experience, may be a good strategy now, even if it’s outside your ultimate goal career.
 We should expect to see more opportunities that are part-time, temporary, contract, or gig work, as employers add positions.